ABOUT US

 Elizabeth Wu, Director of Innovation Development

-Elizabeth is responsible for managing and directing the processes of innovation and strategy development for Alzforum.
-By monitoring both the online industry and the changing needs of the scientific community, she helps develop creative solutions to advance scientific research.
-She leads the planning and development of new projects and resources, and manages the production, curation, and technology aspects of the site.
+Elizabeth is responsible for managing and directing innovation and strategy development for Alzforum.
+She believes turning research data into information and putting it in context will greatly facilitate the communication and understanding of research findings and thus accelerate the discovery of treatment for disease.
+She leads the planning and development of new projects and resources, and manages the production, curation, and technology of the Alzforum site.

 Elizabeth has been with Alzforum since its inception.
-She previously worked at the Harvard Medical School Library, where she helped develop and launch the Harvard Medical Web and many other sites.
-She graduated from the Chinese University of Hong Kong with degrees in Biology and Biochemistry, and completed her master's degree in library and information science at the University of Wisconsin.
+Before joining Alzforum, she was associate director at Harvard Medical School Library and was responsible for strategic planning and managing the technology development for the library.
+She launched the Harvard Medical Web and helped create many online resources for the faculty.
+She graduated from the Chinese University of Hong Kong with degrees in biology and biochemistry, and completed her master's degree in library and information science at the University of Wisconsin.

 Tom Fagan, Managing Editor